Sports Medicine Fontana - Curriculum

 Goals & Objectives

-The goal of the Kaiser Permanente Fellowship Program is to train primary care physicians in the care of active and athletic patients of all ages and levels, for injuries, illnesses, and other problems related to athletic activity.
+The goal of the Kaiser Permanente Sports Medicine Fellowship Program is to train primary care physicians in the care of active and athletic patients of all ages and levels, for injuries, illnesses, and other problems related to athletic activity.
 This includes treatment of medical conditions and injuries, not only arising from athletic endeavors, but that interfere with these activities.
-Prevention of injuries, illness, and diseases is also taught.
+Prevention of injuries, illness, and disease is also taught.
 The fellows are trained in exercise prescription and its relationship to health.

 Fellows are required to complete a research project during the year.
 This is supervised by the faculty with funding available from the Kaiser Regional Research Fund.
 In house support in terms of study design, biostatistics, and manuscript editing is available to help fellows complete their project.

 Facility and Benefits

 The Fontana Medical Center is home to nearly 650,000 patients, where our outpatient volumes in the family medicine department number around 50,000 visits per month.
 The medical center serves a diverse population in terms of gender, ethnicity, and age.
 Any medical problem you could imagine presents at our facility.